AFFORDABLE DO IT YOURSELF HOME PROJECT | CHALK/MINERAL PAINT HOME PROJECT | DIY COFFEE TABLE PROJECT | HOW TO PAINT GLASS

 Blue Painters Tape

-We removed the glass for me to work on while Kacey and Blaire gave the table two coats of Behr paint color-matched to Valspar’s “Bistro" (mixed with BB Frösch.)
+We removed the glass for me to work on while Kacey and Blaire gave the table two coats of Behr paint color-matched to Valspar’s “Bistro" (mixed with BB Frösch Paint Transformer.)
 We didn't have to sand, prime or strip the yellow first, and the coverage was amazing!

-***NOTE*** If you paint inside, and have any little assistants, choose a no-voc paint with BB Frösch for non-toxic chalk painting.
-Most no-voc lines are about the same price as regular paint lines.
+***NOTE*** If you paint inside, and have any little assistants, choose a no-voc paint with BB Frösch for non-toxic painting.
+Most no-voc paint is about the same price as regular paint.

 To give the painted glass little visual interest, I decided to make the “wood” appear to meet in the center.
 To do this, I found the center of the glass, and lined up the edge of a piece of blue tape like this: